ethicalabs-ai/kurtis/README.md

 #### Start a Chat Session

-To start a conversation with the Kurtis chatbot:
+To start a conversation with the Kurtis model:

 ```bash
 uv run kurtis --chat --config-module kurtis.config.default